Limits of Cubic Differentials and Buildings: Harmonic map to the real building

 Since $L=d_{q_{0}}(q, q')$ the proof of Equation \ref{eq:distances} is complete. \\ Part $iii)$ is a direct consequence of part $ii)$ and the fact that the coordinates inside an apartment are given by the rescaled limit of the singular values of $h_{s}(w)$. \end{proof}

 We note, in particular, that outside the zeros of $q_{0}$ the map $h_{\infty}$ is smooth, so the set of its singular points is discrete, and is locally injective.
-We can also describe how these flats combine outside the zeros.
+The following result about how these flats combine outside the zeros can be found in \cite[Proposition 3.18]{KNPS_2015}; we include the proof for the convenience of the reader.